FAQs: Airlinguee English and Horseback Riding Camps Ireland

 - National Passport or ID of the student (current).

-- Horse riding gear: certified horse riding hat or helmet, back protector, jodhpurs or breeches x2, riding boots and riding gloves.
+- Horse riding gear: certified horse riding hat or helmet, back protector, 2-3 pairs of jodhpurs or breeches (white pair – competition day: optional), riding / jodhpur boots, half-chaps and riding gloves.
 For health & safety reasons, riding schools are unable to lend riding gear.
-Please refer to sections 5 & 6 below for more information on European Regulations & certified horse riding hats, helmets & back protectors.
+Please refer to sections 5 & 6 below for more information on AIRE and BHS Horse Riding Federation Regulations & Certified Horse Riding Hats, Helmets and Back Protectors in Ireland.

-- Comfortable spring/summer clothing.
-T-shirts (long and short sleeves), jerseys and sweaters, fleece, tracksuit, waterproof jacket, raincoat etc. Underwear, trousers, comfortable shoes, slippers, flip flops for showering, trainers/sneakers, two pairs of pyjamas, (swimsuit: “Intensive Equestrian Camp” and “Horseback Riding and English Camp Ireland, (Programs 2 and 6).
+- Warm clothing, comfortable spring/summer clothing.
+T-shirts (long and short sleeves), jerseys and sweaters, fleece, tracksuit, waterproof jacket, raincoat etc. Underwear, trousers, comfortable shoes, slippers, flip-flops for showering, trainers/sneakers, two pairs of pyjamas, umbrella, (swimsuit: “Horseback Riding and English Camp Ireland, English and Equestrian Horse Riding Camp and“Intensive Equestrian Camp” , (Programmes 2, 4, 5, 6).

 - A toiletry bag, toothbrush and toothpaste.
 Deodorant.
 Lip cream.
-Sun cream.
+Suncream.
 Tissues.
-Special mesh bag for washing machines to store and wash dirty laundry (marked with your name).
-Since 2020, we would recommend taking your own bath towel, Umbrella.(optional).
+Special mesh bag for washing machines to store and wash dirty laundry (marked with your name), OPTIONAL.
+A bath towel is provided in all equestrian centres, student residences and host family accommodation.
+Since 2020, we would recommend taking your own bath towel.

 - Specific electrical plugs for Ireland featuring three rectangular pins.